prasonrockingagnihottri/hate_speech_olid_detection_using_nlp_model/README.md

-This is a OLID NLP model for offencive level detection .
+This is a demo OLID NLP model for offencive language detection .